-The Russell Exchange-Traded Funds Trust (the "Trust") is a management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act").
-The Trust consists of several exchange-traded funds (each, a "Fund" and collectively, the "Funds").
-This circular refers only to the Funds listed above.
-The shares of each of the Funds listed above are referred to herein as "Shares."
-Russell Investment Management Company (the "Adviser" or "RIMCo") is the investment adviser for the Funds.
+The iShares Trust and the iShares U.S. ETF Trust (each, a "Trust") are each a management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act"), consisting of several investment portfolios.
+This circular relates only to the Funds listed above (each, a "Fund" and together, the "Funds").
+BlackRock Fund Advisors ("BFA" or the "Adviser"), serves as investment adviser of each of the Funds.